Los Altos Auto Repair

 • You drive in very hot or very cold weather.

 If that's severe driving, what constitutes regular driving?
 Well, it would look something like this: I live somewhere with moderate temperatures all year round – I'm thinking San Diego here.
 And I live close to a freeway on-ramp.
-Everywhere I need to go is right off the freeway, at least four miles (six and a half km) from my home.
+Everywhere I need to go is right off the freeway, at least 4 miles (6.5 km) from my home.
 I can drive at a steady 60 miles per hour (100 kph) when I'm on the freeway.

 Just a quick word on why severe service intervals are shorter.
 One has to do with heat.
-That can either be external heat from the weather, engine and transmission heat from stop-and-go driving or working extra hard moving heavy loads or towing.
-The heat causes the fluids like oil and transmission fluid to break down more quickly, and then they aren't as effective.
+That can either be external heat from the weather, engine and transmission heat from stop-and-go driving, or working extra hard, moving heavy loads, or towing.
+The heat causes fluids like oil and transmission fluid to break down more quickly, making them less effective.

 Another factor is water.
 Moisture naturally collects in fluids as they cool.
 In your motor oil, for example, if you don't drive long enough for the oil to fully heat up, the water won't evaporate.
 Water in the oil can lead to the buildup of damaging sludge.